DevelopedByAnurag/insta-analyse/README.md

 # Insta-Analyse

-A automated script that craws instagram tags page and then analyses that page
+An automated script that craws instagram tags page and then analyses that page

 ## Future Aspects